LdDl/odam/ROADMAP.md

 * github tags: travis
 * gRPC server-side for mutation and querying reference info
 * REST server-side for mutation and querying reference info (may be by code wrapping gRPC-based code?)
+* Analytics by each polygon / line
+* Drop analytics to REDIS / REST / gRPC?

 ### Continuous activity
 * README